 What Percent of My Earnings Do I Get to Keep?

 If you signed up to become a sitter or dog walker before March 1, 2016, you keep 85% of your earnings on Rover.
 If you joined on or after March 1, 2016, you keep 80%.
-Rover’s fee (which deducts automatically before you get paid) helps us cover premium insurance, advertising to bring you new customers, and tools to help you run your business (it even helped make the Sitter Resource Center possible).
+Rover’s fee (which deducts automatically before you get paid) helps us cover the Rover Guarantee, advertising to bring you new customers, and tools to help you run your business.
 If you migrated from DogVacay, or had profiles on both sites, you will keep the take rate that is most advantageous to you.

 If you signed up for the Rover Protection Package, that money will come out of your Rover earnings until it’s fully paid for.